deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 Alphanumeric Encoding
 ---
 Before anything, let's choose the new location of ESP.
 If we scroll down to the end of the buffer of `C's`, our last available address is `0012F3F7`.
 We will use `0012F3F4`.
-In the end, it will be `0012F3F0` that we will use, because four bytes get lost with all the stack manipulation going on- but we will use `0012F3F4` for our calculations:
+In the end, it will be `0012F3F0` that we will use, because four bytes get lost with all the stack manipulation going on - but we will use `0012F3F4` for our calculations:

 <img src="{{ site.url }}{{ site.baseurl }}/images/19.png" alt="">